 As you probably guessed, the best performing targeting option by far was the remarketing campaign.
 From the $276 ad spend, our client generated 200 sales for a whopping $19,893.
 Not too shabby!

-The Interest targeting option was 2nd best with and ad spend of $228 to generate $2,438 from 20 sales.
+The Interest targeting option was 2nd best with an ad spend of $228 to generate $2,438 from 20 sales.
 The Competitor targeting was OK…

 But what was surprising to me was that the Lookalike and Behavioral targeting options performed the worst.
 That doesn’t mean those targeting options are bad; it just means they need more work to ensure we’re getting in front of the right audience.

-As I mentioned earlier, this list is not meant to be the definitive guide to targeting on Facebook.
-My goal here was to give you a glimpse into the potential of Facebook Ads targeting and show you a real world example of how we helped one of our clients launch their campaigns.
+As I mentioned earlier, this list is not meant to be the definitive guide to targeting with Facebook Ads.
+My goal here was to give you a glimpse into the potential of Facebook Ads targeting and show you a real-world example of how we helped one of our clients launch their campaigns.
 Like with all advertising, success comes from proper planning as well as consistent improvement month after month to dial in your campaigns.